azarcone/azarcone.github.io/content/supervision/_index.md

 <h4>Are you interested in a thesis topic?</h4>

 I supervise Bachelor's and Master's theses in the fields of NLP and HMI in all degree programs related to computer science.
 To get an overview of possible topics, you can have a look at the theses I have already supervised on this page or browse my website to learn more about my research interests.
-Having attended my course "Einführung in die maschinelle Sprachverarbeitung" is recommended if you want to work on an NLP topic.
+Having attended my course "Einführung in die maschinelle Sprachverarbeitung" (or a similar course elsewhere) is recommended if you want to work on an NLP topic.

-If you are interested in writing your thesis under my supervision, please contact me by e-mail.
+If you are interested in writing your thesis under my supervision, please contact me via e-mail.
 If you already have an idea for a topic, please add a brief description.
-Please do not forget to indicate when you would like to start working on your thesis.
+Please do not forget to indicate <b>when</b> you would like to submit the application and start working on your thesis.

-I highly recommend using LaTeX, in particular <a href="https://gitlab.informatik.hs-augsburg.de/tha-latex-templates/abschlussarbeit" target="_blank">this template</a> provided by the Faculty of Computer Science (you need to access the Computer Science Gitlab from the network of the THA or using VPN)
+I highly recommend using LaTeX, in particular <b><a href="https://gitlab.informatik.hs-augsburg.de/tha-latex-templates/abschlussarbeit" target="_blank">this template</a></b> provided by the Faculty of Computer Science (you need to access the Computer Science Gitlab from the network of the THA or using VPN)

 <h4>Past thesis supervision</h4>

 - 2024: Wetzel, Luisa, **KI-basierte Intent-Erkennung von Chatnachrichten -- Eine vergleichende Analyse von Rasa und modernen LLMs**, Bachelorarbeit.
 Studiengang Informatik, Technische Hochschule Augsburg (in collaboration with Nuvotex GmbH)
 - 2024: Hintersberger, Martin, **Annotation is all you need: Data-centric optimization of a natural-language model in a chatbot context**, Masterarbeit.
 Studiengang Informatik, Technische Hochschule Augsburg (in collaboration with CHECK24 Vergleichsportal Mietwagen GmbH)